bigsnarfdude/Incident-Response-Agent/README.md

 tooling. but the eyeball is hard for deterministic outputs.
 So we will automate self-investigating agent work with common primative tools for investigation data.

 Been using claude code as UNIX utility to pipe logs like unix utility.
 Also do root cause investigation and help detect exfil dns ops.
+Agent SDK?
 ```
 get-gcp-logs 1uhd832d |
 claude -p "correlate errors + commits" \